 Financing Your Law Degree

 Most law schools offer some sort of financial assistance, but this is not always guaranteed for the length of the program.
 Many schools offer merit-based, need-based scholarships, and loan repayment assistance programs.
-Review the NAPLA/SAPLA Book of Law School Lists for more information about specific financial aid programs offered at each school.
+It is important to become familiar with resources available to you as you navigate this process.

 Create a Strong Application